Thursday 4 March 2017

 For press information and images please contact:

 Notes to editors:

-Over the past 26 years the Centre has introduced London audiences to significant artists from abroad; Karin ‘Mamma’ Andersson, Marlene Dumas, Mary Heilmann, Hilma af Klint, Kerry James Marshall, Michelangelo Pistoletto and Kara Walker are among those whose exhibitions at Camden Arts Centre were the first in the capital.
+Camden Arts Centre is an Arts Council England National Portfolio organisation.
+Over the past 27 years the Centre has introduced London audiences to significant artists from abroad; Karin ‘Mamma’ Andersson, Marlene Dumas, Mary Heilmann, Hilma af Klint, Kerry James Marshall, Michelangelo Pistoletto and Kara Walker are among those whose exhibitions at Camden Arts Centre were the first in the capital.